Tokyo 2020: Fukushima to host Olympic events

 On Friday, Tokyo 2020 president Yoshiro Mori announced Fukushima will stage Olympic baseball and softball matches.

-"By hosting Olympic baseball and softball events, Fukushima will have a great platform to show the world the extent of its recovery since the disaster," said Mori in a statement.
+"By hosting Olympic baseball and softball events, Fukushima will have a great platform to show the world the extent of its recovery since the disaster," Mori said in a statement.

 "It will also be a wonderful chance for us to show our gratitude towards those who assisted in the region's reconstruction.
 And I'm sure the people of Fukushima are also looking forward very much to seeing Olympics events hosted there."